QuestPDF/QuestPDF-Documentation/docs/concepts/generating-output.md

 # Generating output

-The primary of the QuestPDF library is to generate PDF files.
+The primary goal of the QuestPDF library is to generate PDF files.
 However, it also supports other output formats such as XPS, SVG and images.

 ::: warning